 - Continue healthy nutrition, fitness, and sun protection. - Your scars will continue to refine.
 If they become raised, red or thickened, or appear to widen, contact our office.
 Early intervention is important to achieving well-healed scars.
-Scars are generally refined to fine incision lines one year after surgery.
-Regular massage of scars can aid the healing process. - A one-year post surgery follow-up is recommended.
+Scars are generally refined to fine incision lines one year after surgery. - A one-year post surgery follow-up is recommended.
 However, you may call our office at any time with your concerns or for needed follow-up.